-And of course, I don’t waste those stem peelings.
+And of course, I don’t waste those stem peelings from the broccoli.
 They go right into my morning green smoothies, my Big, Fat, Green Smoothies on a Budget.

 Simple Steamed Broccoli